-The TW Dart is what I would like to call a high-end beginner model, or something for the daily commuter who takes his commute a bit more serious and want to do it comfortably, and in style.
+The TW Dart is what I would call a high-end beginner model, or something for the daily commuter who takes his commute a bit more seriously and want to do it comfortably, and in style.

 Yes, the Dart is far more eye-catching than your average electric scooter model.